 Once you have identified the keywords you’d like to include in your campaign, you can add these keywords directly into Keyword Analyzer to get more in-depth information on the keywords.

-2. Optimize Your Existing Blog Posts with SEO Ideas
+2. Optimize Your Existing Blog Posts with On Page SEO Checker

-The SEO Ideas tool on SEMrush is designed to help people optimize their websites for better search rankings.
+The On Page SEO Checker (formerly SEO Ideas) on SEMrush is designed to help people optimize their websites for better search rankings.
 This tool suggests precise optimization ideas to improve the search visibility of web pages on your site based on what your competitors are doing to rank ahead of you.

-In this case, you can use SEO Ideas to optimize the existing blog posts on your site.
+In this case, you can use On Page SEO Checker to optimize the existing blog posts on your site.

-SEO Ideas is a project tool, so in order to use this, you’ll need to create a new project for your domain if you haven’t already done so.
+On Page SEO Checker is a project tool, so in order to use this, you’ll need to create a new project for your domain if you haven’t already done so.

 At the bottom of the report will be your TOP pages to optimize, listed by their combined total volume.